 Getting started

-To get started a user first needs to sign up with ABE Services Pty Ltd. Once signed up the user will be provided with a password to access the CDMS.
+To get started a user first needs to sign up with ABE Services Pty Ltd. Once signed up the user will be provided with a password to access the CAS.
 The initial user will be given access as an administrator.
 As an administrator the user will be able to assign any other licence holders as an administrator or a checker.

 An administrator has the ability to establish projects, create/modify ITP's and associated work lots, and assigns specific ITP's to individual Checkers.
 A Checker, on the other hand can only complete the activities viewed on his/her allocated PDA, as well being able to download and upload data to the PDA.